fvnilo/devops-culture-and-mindset/module-1-devops-concepts/06-westrum-model.md

 1. Effective collaboration and higher level of trust accross the organization and up and down the hierarchy.
 2. Emphasis on the mission which allows people to put aside their personal issues and also the departemental issues that are evident in bureaucratic organization.
 3. Hierarchy plays less of a role.

 Also:

 - Better information is available to make decisions
 - Team is open and transparent
 - Culture predicts performance
   - Problems are more rapidly discovered and adressed

 A good culture requires trust and cooperation across the organization.
-It indicates high-quality decision making.
+It indicates high-quality decision making